 Typically, we suggest scheduling at least one annual exam during which one of our veterinarians will review your dog’s medical history, assess their behavior, make dietary recommendations, and evaluate any known health conditions they may have.

 What should I expect from a preventive dog care exam?

 Think of your dog’s annual exam like your own yearly physical.
-At the appointment, we’ll read their temperature, examine their eyes, ears, teeth, and skin, listen to their heart and lungs, and evaluate their joint health.
+At the appointment, we’ll examine their eyes, ears, teeth, and skin, listen to their heart and lungs, and evaluate their joint health.

 You can also expect your veterinarian to make recommendations for: